It’s officially summertime, and many of the calls we get are from folks who can figure out why their basements are so hot and humid.

 The heater pulls air from the nearby environment through an evaporator.
 The refrigerant in the evaporator absorbs the heat in the air before it moves through a compressor which raises the temperature and pressure.
 And then finally, it moves through something called a condenser coil and transfers the heat to the water in the tank.

-Not only does the hybrid electric heat pump water heater run with greater energy efficiency than other types of water heaters, it also eliminates the need to run energy-eating fans and dehumidifiers at all.
+Not only does the hybrid electric heat pump water heater run with greater energy efficiency than other types of water heaters, but it also eliminates the need to run energy-eating fans and dehumidifiers at all.

 And, If your water heater is 8-10 years old, it’s time to start thinking about replacing it anyway.
 Hybrid heat pump water heaters can be 55 percent or more energy-efficient than the electric water heater you may currently have.

-And, when you schedule a Home Energy Audit with Home Energy Heroes, our team will educate you on the best option for your home and introduce you to special rebates available for purchasing these types of water heaters.
+And, when you schedule a Home Energy Audit with Home Energy Hero, our team will educate you on the best option for your home and introduce you to special rebates available for purchasing these types of water heaters.
 Contact us today to learn more!